 As opposed to other security measures, FIM solutions are specifically designed to monitor changes in files.
 The software typically takes a “snapshot” of your system, and then periodically compares that to the system’s current state.
 When it detects changes to files that suggest unauthorized intrusion (like sudden size changes or access by specific users), it can alert IT or act to minimize the threat.

-Read on to see our choices for top file integrity monitoring software in 2020 and FIP tool comparisons below.
+Read on to see our choices for top file integrity monitoring software on the market today and FIP tool comparisons below.

 Top File Integrity Monitoring Software Comparison